aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getSortSetting() {#getSortSetting--}

+<b>@deprecated.</b> Please use the 'sortSetting' property instead.
 Gets all settings of auto sorting

 ```javascript
 getSortSetting() : PivotFieldSortSetting;